-(2) The department, through the chief boiler inspector, shall administer the state boiler inspection program, and shall:

-(a) Take all action necessary to enforce the State Boiler Code and the rules adopted pursuant to this chapter ss.
-554.1011-554.115.

-(b) Keep a complete record on all boilers at public assembly locations.
-Such record must shall include the name of each boiler owner or user and the location, type, dimensions, maximum allowable working pressure, age, and last recorded inspection of each boiler, and any other information necessary to expedite the certification process.

-(c) Publish and make available to anyone, upon request, copies of the rules adopted pursuant to ss.
-554.1011-554.115.

-(d) Expend funds necessary to meet the expenses authorized by this chapter ss.
+- (2) The department, through the chief boiler inspector, shall administer the state boiler inspection program, and shall: - (a) Take all action necessary to enforce the State Boiler Code and the rules adopted pursuant to this chapter ss.
+554.1011-554.115. - (b) Keep a complete record on all boilers at public assembly locations.
+Such record must shall include the name of each boiler owner or user and the location, type, dimensions, maximum allowable working pressure, age, and last recorded inspection of each boiler, and any other information necessary to expedite the certification process. - (c) Publish and make available to anyone, upon request, copies of the rules adopted pursuant to ss.
+554.1011-554.115. - (d) Expend funds necessary to meet the expenses authorized by this chapter ss.
 554.1011-554.115, including the necessary travel expenses of the chief boiler inspector and deputy boiler inspectors, and the expenses incident to the maintenance of this his or her office.

-207 Section 7.
-Section 554.106, Florida Statutes, is amended to 208 read:

-554.106 Deputy boiler inspectors.-
+554.106 Deputy boiler inspectors.

-(1) The department shall employ deputy boiler inspectors who shall be responsible to the chief boiler inspector and who shall each hold a certificate of competency from the department.
-(2) A deputy boiler inspector shall perform inspections of

-214 uninsured boilers that are subject to regulation under this chapter, in accordance with the inspection frequency set forth 215 216 in s.
+- (1) The department shall employ deputy boiler inspectors who shall be responsible to the chief boiler inspector and who shall each hold a certificate of competency from the department. - (2) A deputy boiler inspector shall perform inspections of uninsured boilers that are subject to regulation under this chapter, in accordance with the inspection frequency set forth in s.
 554.108.
-A deputy boiler inspector may also engage in 217 public outreach activities of the department and conduct other 218 duties as assigned by the chief boiler inspector.
-219 Section 8.
-Section 554.107, Florida Statutes, is amended to 220 read: 221 554.107 Special boiler inspectors.-2.2.2 (1) Upon application by any authorized inspection agency 223 company licensed to insure boilers in this state, the chief 224 boiler inspector shall issue a certificate of competency as a 225 special boiler inspector to any inspector employed by the 226 authorized inspection agency company, if provided that such 227 boiler inspector satisfies the competency requirements for 228 inspectors as provided in s.
+A deputy boiler inspector may also engage in public outreach activities of the department and conduct other duties as assigned by the chief boiler inspector.

+554.107 Special boiler inspectors.

+- (1) Upon application by any authorized inspection agency company licensed to insure boilers in this state, the chief boiler inspector shall issue a certificate of competency as a special boiler inspector to any inspector employed by the authorized inspection agency company, if provided that such boiler inspector satisfies the competency requirements for inspectors as provided in s.
 554.104 s.
 554.113.
-Special boiler inspectors shall perform inspections of insured boilers in 229 230 accordance with the inspection frequency set forth in s.
-231 554.108.
-232 (2) The certificate of competency of a special boiler 233 inspector remains shall remain in effect only so long as the 234 special boiler inspector is employed by an authorized inspection 235 agency a company licensed to insure boilers in this state.
-Upon 236 termination of employment with such company, such company a 237 special inspector shall, in writing, notify the chief boiler inspector of such special boiler inspector's termination.
+Special boiler inspectors shall perform inspections of insured boilers in accordance with the inspection frequency set forth in s.
+554.108. - (2) The certificate of competency of a special boiler inspector remains shall remain in effect only so long as the special boiler inspector is employed by an authorized inspection agency a company licensed to insure boilers in this state.
+Upon termination of employment with such company, such company a special inspector shall, in writing, notify the chief boiler inspector of such special boiler inspector's termination.
 Such notice must shall be given within 15 days following the date of termination.

-241Section 9.
-Subsections (1), (2), (4), and (5) of section242554.108, Florida Statutes, are amended, and subsection (6) is
+Section 9.
+Subsections (1), (2), (4), and (5) of section 554.108, Florida Statutes, are amended, and subsection (6) is added to that section, to read: